-C-enrichment of furan by custom synthesis followed by modest-pressure synthesis of Cenriched nanothreads enabled a detailed characterization of the reaction products by a full complement of advanced solid-state NMR techniques, with validation by ab initio calculation of chemical shifts.
-The C NMR spectrum was complex, with more than a dozen distinct features, but almost all (> 95%) represented CH moieties are as expected in nanothreads, with only 2-4% CH2, 0.3% C=O, and 0.3% COO groups, according to spectral editing.
+13C-enrichment of furan by custom synthesis followed by modest-pressure synthesis of 13C-enriched nanothreads enabled a detailed characterization of the reaction products by a full complement of advanced solid-state NMR techniques, with validation by ab initio calculation of chemical shifts.
+The 13C NMR spectrum was complex, with more than a dozen distinct features, but almost all (> 95%) signals represented CH moieties as expected in nanothreads, with only 2-4% CH2, 0.3% C=O, and 0.3% COO groups, according to spectral editing.
 Different components were quantified by integration of the fully equilibrated direct-polarization spectrum.
-The fraction of sphybridized C was 25%, corresponding to 40% of C4H4O rings.
-Symmetric and asymmetric alkenecontaining rings as well as trapped furan were identified by C-C and H-C NMR.
-The most intriguing component observed was fully saturated perfect anti furan-derived nanothread segments, with two distinct, sharp peaks, accounting for ca. 10% of the material.
+The fraction of sp2-hybridized C was 25%, corresponding to 43% of C4H4O rings.
+Symmetric and asymmetric alkene-containing rings as well as trapped furan were identified by 13C-13C and 1H-13C NMR.
+The most intriguing component observed was perfect fully saturated anti nanothread segments, with two distinct sharp peaks, accounting for ca. 10% of the material.
 The bonding patterns in these periodic structures deduced from DQ/SQ NMR was that of a [4+2] cycloaddition product.
-While the small number of chemically inequivalent carbon sites eliminated low-symmetry syn/anti threads, the large number of magnetically inequivalent ones (i.e., distinct C-H orientations) in CODEX NMR was incompatible with the high-symmetry syn threads.
-Anti threads with two chemically and eight magnetically inequivalent sites provide the only consistent fit of the experimental data.
-These conclusions were convincingly corroborated by quantum-chemical simulations, which showed good agreement of isotropic chemical shifts only for the anti threads.
+While the small number of chemically inequivalent carbon sites eliminated syn/anti and other low-symmetry threads, the large number of magnetically inequivalent ones (i.e., distinct C-H orientations) in CODEX NMR was incompatible with the high-symmetry syn threads.
+Anti threads with two chemically and eight magnetically inequivalent sites matched the experimental data.
+Quantum-chemical simulations showed good agreement of isotropic chemical shifts only for the anti threads.
 This represents the first molecular-level identification of a specific type of nanothread.
-The typical length of the perfect, fully saturated thread segments was around 14 bonds and they accordingly constitute small clusters (according to C and H spin diffusion analyses) which likely reside within an overall hexagonal thread packing along with other, less-perfect or less-saturated brethren.
-The relatively slow $T{1C}$ relaxation confirms the nanometer-scale length of the periodic perfect structure, indicates that the perfect threads are particularly rigid, and enables their selective observation in C NMR.
+The typical length of the perfect, fully saturated thread segments was around 16 bonds and they accordingly constitute small clusters (according to 13 C and 1 H spin diffusion analyses) which likely reside within an overall hexagonal thread packing along with other, less-perfect or less-saturated brethren.
+The relatively slow T{1C} relaxation confirms the nanometer-scale length of the periodic perfect structure, indicates that the perfect threads are particularly rigid, and enables their selective observation in 13 C NMR.